John Nash (architect)

-John Nash (18 January 1752 – 13 May 1835) was an English architect of the Georgian and Regency eras.
+John Nash (18 January 1752 – 13 May 1835) was a British architect of the Georgian and Regency eras.
 He was responsible for the design, in the neoclassical and picturesque styles, of many important areas of London.
 His designs were financed by the Prince Regent and by the era's most successful property developer, James Burton.
 Nash also collaborated extensively with Burton's son, Decimus Burton.

 Nash's best-known solo designs are the Royal Pavilion, Brighton; Marble Arch; and Buckingham Palace.
 His best-known collaboration with James Burton is Regent Street and his best-known collaborations with Decimus Burton are Regent's Park and its terraces and Carlton House Terrace.
 The majority of his buildings, including those that the Burtons did not contribute to, were built by James Burton's company.

 Background and early career

-Nash was born in 1752, probably in Lambeth, south London.
+John Nash was born in 1752, probably in Lambeth, south London.
 (Note: Most historians agree on London as Nash's place of birth, although Howard Colvin caveats it as "probabl[e]" and some sources suggest Cardigan.
 Both of Nash's parents had strong Welsh connections and John B. Hilling suggests that Nash considered himself to be Welsh.)
 His father was a millwright also called John (1714–1772).
 From 1766 or 1767, Nash trained with the architect Sir Robert Taylor.
 The apprenticeship was completed in 1775 or 1776.